 Because you are in total control of these three things, this is a game you can't lose.

-It also resonates with Delivering Happiness and draws a similar lesson: "I believe that there's something interesting about anyone and everyone — you just have to figure out what that something is".
+🖇 Related to Delivering Happiness: "I believe that there's something interesting about anyone and everyone — you just have to figure out what that something is".

 We've all heard about the importance of persistence.
 But I had misunderstood.
 Success comes from persistently improving and inventing, not from persistently doing what's not working.

-Being efficient is not the same thing as being effective, kind of a Tim Ferriss mantra.
-You could be as efficient as you want, but yet performing an unimportant task.
+🖇 Related to Tim Ferriss idea of: you could be as efficient as you want, but yet performing an unimportant task.
 Being effective is what matters, prioritizing things that are important over the ones that are not.